-Appendix A to this document sets out our action plan and establishes what we intend to do during the next three years.
+Appendix A to this document sets out our action plan and establishes what we intend to do during the next four years.
 The action plan is reviewed, refreshed and published each year in line with our performance, the progress we make in implementing our priorities, and any change to risk affecting our communities or the organisation.
-Appendix B sets out our corporate performance indicators along with annual targets.
-Appendix B will also be reviewed, refreshed and published each year.